 Do you want to get separated?
 The choice to divorce is important, with repercussions that can last a lifetime.
 Marital issues do not always warrant a divorce, especially if they are little short-term issues.
 We all encounter them.

 Have your sensations lessened or are you feeling powerless over an issue in the marital relationship and due to this, there is a lack of mental closeness.
-If there are still feelings of love, and loving, then you should deal with the relationship in a more positive manner prior to deciding to get an all out divorce.
+If there are still feelings of love, and loving, then you should deal with the relationship in a more positive manner prior to deciding to get an all-out divorce.

 You don’t want to get caught up in the emotions of a divorce and then figure out that you’ve slipped up.
 Couples collaborate for the good of the relationship.
-Both people need to either dedicate to altering the dynamics of the relationship or part ways.
+Both people need to either dedicate themselves to altering the dynamics of the relationship or part ways.
 If there is any love left, seeking couples therapy will mean not suffering from feelings of loss after an unneeded divorce.
-If you and your partner are just two people defending their own needs, then a divorce might be appropriate and everyone will be better off.
+If you and your partner are just two people defending their own needs, then divorce might be appropriate and everyone will be better off.

 Are you hoping that asking for a divorce will suggest something to your partner and they will begin treating you much better?
 Perhaps they will realize what they have lost and make the changes you need them to make.

-If you want a modification in the characteristics in between you and your partner, it isn’t divorce you want.
+If you want a modification in the characteristics between you and your partner, it isn’t a divorce you want.
 Something to think about; as soon as you have actually separated, your partner is free to form emotional attachments to others.

 When this is the tenth disagreement with your spouse, the bad feelings will sit with you for some time.
 When your emotions are high, do not make any rash decisions.
 You may just get what you’re wishing for now, and regret it later.

 Unless you can take a look at your spouse as a person who deserves your respect, even throughout the divorce procedure, you are asking for trouble.
-If you can not, your disappointment, anger, and suspect of your spouse will never ever decrease.
+If you can not, your disappointment, anger, and suspicion of your spouse will never ever decrease.